 - Volunteer Grant Writer: Join our Grant Writing Committee as a volunteer grant writer.
 Volunteers assist in editing and proofing, research potential grants, write portions of LOIs and grants, and increase their professional networks with individuals in the non-profit world.

-To apply as a volunteer, please download the attached CIS Volunteer Application Form below and return the completed form, along with a color copy or clear photograph of your photo ID, to Teresa Maxwell at firstname.lastname@example.org.
+To apply as a volunteer, you can simply fill out this online form.
+You may choose instead to download the attached CIS Volunteer Application Form below and return the completed form, along with a color copy or clear photograph of your photo ID, to Judy Merritt at Jmerrit@tacoma.k12.wa.us.
 If you prefer, you may also return these materials in person at our office at 2141 South J Street, Tacoma, WA 98405.
 All school-based volunteers must pass a Washington State Patrol background check in order to work in a school building.

 Questions about volunteering?
 Fill out the contact form below: